Khodwepratik/Chatbot/README.md

 # Chatbot
 The above code is for a chatbot in Python

 ## Clone the repository
       git clone https://github.com/Khodwepratik/Chatbot.git

-# Install the dependencies for executing the code
+## Install the dependencies for executing the code

-    ## Install the following packages using pip install
+    Install the following packages using pip install Flask==2.0.2
-      Flask==2.0.2
-      PyMuPDF==1.19.13
-      spacy==3.2.1
+      PyMuPDF==1.19.13    (sometimes you may need to install fitz also) spacy==3.2.1

 ## Download the Spycy language model
     python -m spacy download en_core_web_sm

-# Run the flask application
+## Run the flask application
      python app.py

  1. Open Your Browser and Navigate to http://127.0.0.1:5000